Leviathan36/kaboom/docs/install.md

-# Explosive Adventures Await: Installing Kaboom for Ultimate Pentesting Power
+# Adventures Await: Installing Kaboom for Ultimate Pentesting Power

 Are you ready to unleash the power of Kaboom?
 This dynamic GitHub repository is your gateway to a world of cybersecurity exploration and penetration testing mastery.
 From directory enumeration to vulnerability assessment, Kaboom has got you covered.
 Let's dive into the exhilarating process of installing this incredible tool!